Canoas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Check that you pick the necessary kind.
-A lot of adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and N. Be sure to pick the right kind.
+The majority of adapters available are simply plugs and expect your devices to convert the voltage themselves.
 If your electronics can't do that they could get fried.
-This one works in most countries.
+This one should be sufficient for most areas.

 May